-One of the effects of the Trans-Atlantic Slave Trade was the destruction of Pre-Colonial African Kingdoms followed by the enslavement of Africans from all classes within African Society who would otherwise have pursued their happiness as free men.
+These Black Caesar Pirates were born out the effects of the Trans-Atlantic Slave Trade which saw the destruction of Pre-Colonial African Kingdoms followed by the enslavement of Africans from all classes of African Society who would otherwise have pursued their happiness as free men.

-The first Black Caesar was an African Ruler who was a prominent Slave Trader in Africa.
+The first Black Caesar Pirate was an African Ruler who was a prominent Slave Trader in Africa.

-His success worked against him however, as European Slave Traders found it increasingly difficult to deal with him financially as equals, and so they tricked him into boarding a Slave Ship where he was captured and shipped off to the New World.
+Black Caesar’s success worked against him however, as European Slave Traders found it increasingly difficult to deal with him financially as equals, and so they tricked Black Caesar into boarding a Slave Ship where Black Caesar was captured and shipped off to the New World.

-Luckily, a severe hurricane struck the Ship along the way, and he managed to escape with a band of followers who floated along with the wreck until they found themselves on the Southern Coast of Florida where they established a Pirate community and began attacking Merchant Ships in the area.
+Luckily, a severe hurricane struck the Ship along the way, and Black Caesar managed to escape with a band of followers who floated along with the wreck until Black Ceasar and the other Ship passemgers found themselves on the Southern Coast of Florida where Black Ceasar established a Pirate community and began attacking Merchant Ships in the area.

-Black Caesar was so successful he is remembered and credited for first using the phrase “dead men tell no tales”.
+Black Caesar was so successful Black Caesar is remembered and credited for first using the phrase “dead men tell no tales”.

-In 1718 he formed an alliance with the infamous Pirate Blackbeard, but when Blackbeard’s ship was captured, both were taken prisoner, tried and executed in Virginia.
+In 1718 Black Caesar was captured, taken prisoner, tried and executed in Virginia.